Philips CPAP Lawsuit

 MDLs are commonly used in complicated product liability cases.
 They save judicial resources and prevent conflicting rulings in a group of lawsuits that deal with similar legal issues.

-Settlement amounts will likely depend on the severity of injury.
-Legal experts have predicted that settlements in some cases could be as high as $500,000.
+Settlement amounts will likely depend on the type of injury and other factors, but legal experts have predicted that settlements in some cancer cases could be as high as $500,000.

 LF ICON